BOLT04/BOLT04/README.md

 - 🌱 I’m currently learning Microservices + Azure cloud services
 - 👯 I’m looking to collaborate on Security Open Source projects
 - 🤔 I’m looking for help with Docker & DevOps
-- 💬 Ask me about: MERN, REST, AsyncAPI
+- 💬 Ask me about: .NET, Azure, REST, AsyncAPI
 - 📫 How to reach me: davidpereira2938@gmail.com
 - ⚡ Fun fact: I'd love to go to Tomorrowland 😁